openimis/openimis_pwa/README.md

 The application should manage error responses:
 - 400 for request incomplete or wrong based on the response to show the error to the user
 - 401 if the JWT is missing, is wrong or expired to send the user to the login page and to return to the previous page after success login
-- 500 internal error to show an error message: ìAn error occurred.
-Please try later.î
+- 500 internal error to show an error message: ‚ÄúAn error occurred.
+Please try later.‚Äù

 ## Manages GET, POST and PUT requests when the device is OFFLINE
 One of the issues of using a Web Application is its usage when there is no Internet connectivity. openIMIS has been developed to be used in low and middle income countries where Internet connectivity is very unpredictable.
 This is the reason why we propose to implement a Progressive Web Application that integrates a Service Worker to manage the offline connectivity state of the application.